KaiserMovet/remote_pc/README.md

 Any custom commands can be added to `bin.command_executor.CommandExecutor`, to dictionary `self.actions -> (Dict[command, function])`.

+## Instalation
+1. Clone this repository
+2. Run install.ps1 script in powershell as admin

 ## The supported commands are:
 - computer shutdown ("turn_off")
 - blocking          ("lock")